-The National Library's exhibition Mapping Our World: Terra Incognita to Australia features one of the Library's recent major map acquisitions Archipelagus Orientalis, sive Asiaticus (Eastern and Asian archipelago), 1663, created by master cartographer Joan Blaeu (1596-1673).
+The Library's exhibition Mapping Our World: Terra Incognita to Australia features one of the Library's recent major map acquisitions Archipelagus Orientalis, sive Asiaticus (Eastern and Asian archipelago), 1663, created by master cartographer Joan Blaeu (1596-1673).

 This remarkable wall chart - one of only four surviving copies in the world, is in an exceedingly fragile state, but conservators from the Library's Preservation Branch have embarked on a meticulous and time-consuming preservation treatment to stabilise it for display.

 Fortunately, the areas of greatest interest illuminating the story of the Dutch discovery of Australia - the mention of the first sighting of Tasmania and the text naming the continent - are intact and clearly visible.

 What is the significance of the map?